johnhadaway/plurality.net/README.md

 #### Colors

 The color pallete is minimal, using only two colors: `#000000` and `#ffffff`.
 The former is used for the backgrounds, the latter for the text elements.
-In the about and translation pages, users are able to toggle between light and dark mode,
+In the about and translation pages, users are able to toggle between light and dark mode.

 #### Layout and Navigation

-Each layout extends `src/site/_includes/layouts/base.njk`:
+Each core layout extends `src/site/_includes/layouts/base.njk`:

 - The home page (`src/site/_includes/layouts/home.njk`) consists of three components: a top navigation bar that links to the about page and relevant external URLs, an interactive p5.js render of the ideographic characters for digital and plural, 數位, and a menu of all of the different translations of the book.
-- The layout for the different translations (`./src/site/_includes/layouts/version.njk`) of the book consists of a top navigation bar that allows users to return to the home page and switch between light and dark mode, and a main content area that contains a table of contents and the book's content.
+- The layout for the different translations (`./src/site/_includes/layouts/version.njk`) of the book consists of a top navigation bar that allows users to return to the home page and switch between light and dark mode, and a main content area that contains both the book's content and its navigational table of contents.
 - The layout for the about page (`src/site/_includes/layouts/about.njk`) consists of a top navigation bar that allows users to return to the home page and switch between light and dark mode, and a main content area that contains the about page's content.

 #### Interactive Characters